THE ALMIGHTY ALL-IN-ONE

 TEST 2) LED LIGHT

 Next test, the LED video light.
 As you can expect, the LED video lights are not as strong as the flash.
 But they are still mighty decent, and way better than any smartphone LEDs.
-Do note that the LED light gets pretty hot over a period of time, and you do not want to grab the flash with your bare hands.
+Do note that the LED light gets pretty hot over a period of time, and grabbing it with bare hands is a no-no.

 TEST 3) OFF-CAMERA FLASH